 How Medical Detox Helps

-Withdrawal symptoms associated with alcohol and benzodiazepines like Valium and Xanax can be dangerous or even fatal.
+Withdrawal symptoms associated with alcohol, opiates, and benzodiazepines like Valium and Xanax can be dangerous or even fatal.
 Medical detox is supervised by medical and mental health professionals who administer medications as needed to reduce the severity of withdrawal, prevent or treat medical complications of withdrawal and shorten the duration of detox.